 • When you replace your junior talent with AI, then you castrate your company's ability to have people grow into positions.
 The best data you'll ever have on people is from hiring them and seeing how they work.
 Word-of-mouth and references cannot top firsthand experience.

 • Every use of an AI tool (or more) sets into motion unintended effects; this may not always matter depending on the use.
 But it also may have an effect you didn't intend.
+AI and its use comes second to critical thought.
+Western companies won't care, but if you're a parent, this should be a point you consider for your children and their future.

 • A person who contributes a little content, but communicates as a person and in their own voice over time does much better than a person who uses a tool to write for them.
 Your flaws are what make you, you.
 We like those because it means that you're a real person.
 And we all like communicating with people who are real, not some fake AI that pretends to have stories that it's never lived.